The 20 Best Tubular Aggregate Myopathy Doctors in The United States

 English

-Martin Childers is a Physiatrist in Seattle, Washington.
+Martin Childers is a Physiatrist practicing medicine in Seattle, Washington.
 Dr. Childers is rated as an Elite provider by MediFind in the treatment of Tubular Aggregate Myopathy.
-His top areas of expertise are X-Linked Myotubular Myopathy, Congenital Fiber-Type Disproportion, Tubular Aggregate Myopathy, and Limb-Girdle Muscular Dystrophy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, Tubular Aggregate Myopathy, and Limb-Girdle Muscular Dystrophy.

 Learn about our expert tiers